wysh3/perplexity-mcp-zerver/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.
-Portions are derived from MIT-licensed work, as noted in the license file.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE) file for details.

 ## Disclaimer